fgennari-ae/alr/me_ingest/README.md

 ```
 The flag `--network="host"` will allow to use the local MySQL database instance.
 Beware that the container is ment to be reworked as soon as the porting to cloud happens.

+## To Do

+- Implement tests
+- Move from Session based to event based
+- Get more abstraction
+- Implement ES logging
+- Improved management of credentials with docker
+- Implement recurrent job in docker